ACloudGuru/serverless-plugin-cloudwatch-sumologic/README.md

 Please fork this repo to make changes and then issue a pull request back to this repo.
 No unit tests are included at this time.
 Unit tests will be added before this goes into version 1.0.0

+# Testing
+Tests are written using Mocha, Sinon, Chai, using Rewire

+Run with `npm test`

 # Contributors
 [Daniel Parker (@rlgod)](https://github.com/rlgod)